Molokini And Turtle Town Morning Snorkeling Tour: What To Expect

 Captain’s Note: If wind/swell make offshore conditions bumpy, we’ll flip the order or choose a protected leeward reef like Coral Gardens.
 Our goal never changes: safe, clear, comfortable snorkeling!

 Ever notice most snorkel tours leave before sunrise?
 That’s because diurnal wind patterns create calmer seas early in the day.
-As the land heats, trade winds increase, making afternoons choppier and visibility lower.
+As the land heats, trade winds intensify, making afternoons choppier and reducing visibility.
 Morning conditions usually mean smoother rides, clearer water, and safer entries.

 Note: If you prefer to sleep in, check out our Afternoon Snorkeling Tour, or if you want the full breakdown, check out our Morning vs Afternoon Snorkeling guide!